Know what to expect: Mortgage Brokers vs. Loan Officers

 Either a mortgage broker or a loan officer may work with you when you're looking to get a mortgage .
 Because both produce the same result (a new home), it's common to confuse the two.
 Yet it is beneficial to understand the ways they differ so you know what to expect from them as you enter your mortgage process.

 About Mortgage Brokers

-A mortgage broker (either a firm or an individual) is an independent agent for both the mortgage loan borrower and the lender.
-A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-You work with a mortgage broker to examine your financial situation and find the lender who has the right loan program for you.
-Your broker will present your mortgage loan application to several lenders, and works with the lender of choice until the loan closes.
-The broker receives a commission from the borrower at closing.
+A mortgage broker is an individual or company that is an independent agent for the mortgage loan borrower as well as the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+Which lender offers the loan programs that fits your financial situation?
+A mortgage broker will help you find the right one.
+Your broker will present your loan application to several lenders, and works with the chosen lender until closing.
+The broker gets a commission from the borrower at closing.

-Mortgage Bankers are representatives of a particular lending institution (such as a bank, credit union, etc.) who promote and process mortgages and other loans from their place of employment alone.
-They may have the ability to market loans to fit a variety of situations, but all the loans are products from the same lender.
+Mortgage Bankers work for a specific lending institution (such as a bank) who promote and process mortgages and other loan products from their place of employment alone.
+Although a mortgage banker may market quite a variety of loans, they are all programs from that lender alone.

 Also called a "loan representative" or "account executive," a loan officer acts of behalf of the borrower to the lending institution.
 From selecting a loan to closing, a loan officer can help a borrower through the process.
 Loan officers are paid a commission or salary for their work by their employers.

 Shopping for a mortgage loan?
 We will be glad to assist you!
 Give us a call at

 562 320-0510.
 Want to get started?
 Apply Online Now